Vaginectomy: Other animals

 Vaginectomies are also performed outside of the human species.
 Similarly to humans, animals may also undergo vaginectomies to treat cancer of the vagina.
 Domesticated animals and pets such as dogs, cats, and horses are more likely to receive a vaginectomy because of its complicated procedure.

 Dogs

-Total and partial vaginectomies aren’t commonly done on dogs as they are complex and aren’t considered first line therapy however, if other procedures don’t work a vaginectomy can be performed on a dog.
+Total and partial vaginectomies are not commonly done on dogs as they are complex and are not considered first line therapy however, if other procedures do not work a vaginectomy can be performed on a dog.
 The most common reasons for a dog to get a vaginectomy include cancer and chronic infection of the vagina.
 Tumors on the vagina and vulva of the dog accounts for 2.5%-3% of cancers affecting dogs and vaginectomies are one of the treatments to remove and cure the dog.
 Possible complications from the surgery include loss of bladder control, swelling, and improper skin healing.
 However, loss of bladder control was fixed spontaneously within 60 days of the operation and the dogs survived at least 100 days with no disease.